 Domestic Violence Attorney in Phoenix

-Call (602) 428-7104 if you've been accused of domestic violence!
+Call Now if you've been accused of domestic violence

 Due to the severity of the allegations, all domestic violence accusations are taken seriously.
 In many instances, people are falsely accused of domestic violence, but in Arizona, the burden of proof is on the accused to show that they did not commit the alleged offense.
-At MayesTelles PLLC, we have helped many people facing DV allegations get their cases dismissed or found "not guilty" at trial.
+At MayesTelles PLLC, we have helped many people facing domestic violence allegations get their cases dismissed or found "not guilty" at trial.

-- An order of protection
+- Orders of protection